lsulli/LidarManager/README.md

 ![alt text](./readme_image/fig1.JPG)

-In "**Field path file**" combo box are listing all the string type field present in the TIL, choose one with a file valid path (NB: it work with all raster file).
+In "**Field path file**" combo box are listing all the string type field present in the TIL, choose one with a file valid path (NB: it work with all file type).

 With dedicate button ![alt text](./readme_image/fig5.JPG) you can check path validity and report it in log box: